A Wizard’s Guide to Pregnancy

 Each passing day, your baby’s lungs and liver are getting stronger.
 At 19.6 inches, your baby is the length of a hippogriff feather.
 Half horse and half eagle, these creatures are immensely proud and very dangerous.
 Newt Scamander’s mother was a known hippogriff breeder.
 When breeding, hippogriffs build nests on the ground and lay only a single egg.
 The egg will hatch within 24 hours.

 At 19.9 inches, your baby is the length of the Triwizard Cup.
 The cup was made in 1294, when the first Triwizard Tournament took place.
 Since then, the Cup has been held by the victorious school until the following tournament, which was held every 5 years until its discontinuation in 1792.
+Congratulations!
+You deserve a Triwizard Cup for making it to 39 weeks!

 Thanks for reading A Wizard’s Guide to Pregnancy!
 Have ideas for other articles like this?
 I had a lot of fun writing this and would love to do something similar for another nerdy topic.